 As they face out to the Atlantic Ocean, many of the beaches in North Devon have gained a reputation for their quality of surf.
 Beaches such as Croyde and Woolacombe often host surfing competitions, and the former is home to GoldCoast Oceanfest, a three-day festival dedicated to celebrating surfing, music and other beach sports.

 Putsborough is another popular beach in North Devon with local surfers due to its sheltered shoreline, while South Devon beaches including Bigbury-On-Sea, Thurlestone and Bantham Beach also offer perfect conditions to hit the waves.

 There are also plenty of other adrenalin-fuelled watersport opportunities in Devon, including kiting, paddleboarding, jet-skiing, coasteering, sea kayaking and more.

-Devon beaches are one of the many reasons to love Devon and are also ideal for families as a large number of them have regular lifeguards during the main holiday season, while there are rockpooling and crabbing opportunities at the likes of Dawlish Warren, Wembury, Woolacombe and Shoalstone.
+Devon beaches are one of the many reasons to love Devon and are also ideal for families, as a large number of them have regular lifeguards during the main holiday season, while there are rockpooling and crabbing opportunities at the likes of Dawlish Warren, Wembury, Woolacombe and Shoalstone.

 We've also been busy doing plenty of research, and have come up with a handy guide to jellyfish and how to make sure you remain safe from them around Devon's coasts.
 On top of that, we've also created an infographic showcasing some alarming beach pollution statistics.

 Our guide to Devon beaches will help you decide your perfect coastal holiday in Devon, and help you choose the perfect accommodation from our range of coastal cottages, hotels, holiday parks, and B&Bs.